wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 ## Within App Programming Code

-The "12 Factor App" advocates for app programming code to obtain secret data from <strong>environment variables</strong> rather than hard-coding them in code stored within GitHub.
+Even though the "12 Factor App" advocates for app programming code to obtain secret data from <strong>environment variables</strong> (rather than hard-coding them in code stored within GitHub).
 So, populating environment variables with clear-text secrets would occur outside the app, in the run-time environment.
 Seveal utilities have been created for that:

    * <a target="_blank" href="https://github.com/jamhed/govaultenv">https://github.com/jamhed/govaultenv</a> includes access to Kubenetes (but not clouds AWS, GCP, etc.).

    <a name="Daytona"></a>
    * The Daytona Golang CLI client from Cruise at <a target="_blank" href="https://github.com/cruise-automation/daytona">https://github.com/cruise-automation/daytona</a> is written in <strong>Golang</strong> to be a "lighter, alternative, implementation" Vault client CLI services and containers.
 It automates authentication, fetching of secrets, and token renewal to Kubernetes, AWS, and GCP.
 Daytona is performant because it pre-fetches secrets upon launch and store them either in environment variables, as JSON in a specified file, or as singular or plural secrets in a specified file.

 <a name="envconsul"></a>

-### Using Envconsul with GitHub
+## Using Envconsul with GitHub

 * <a target="_blank" href="https://github.com/hashicorp/envconsul">envconsul, at https://github.com/hashicorp/envconsul</a> (from Hashcorp) populates values in environment variables referenced within programming code (12-factor applications which get their configuration via the environment).